psychopasss/price_alert_bot/help.md

 **This bot supports following commands**

 **/price** or **/p**
 Get the price for desired coin.
-The coin defaults to BTC and the base currency defaults to USD if not provided.
+The coin defaults to SHIB and the base currency defaults to USDT if not provided.

 Example:
 `/price BTC`